What's The Right VPN For Expats: The Expat Edition

 You want to watch current movies, series and or live television from the US?

-If you want to watch Netflix, Hulu, Disney+, or Amazon from the US, you are going to have to use a VPN.
+If you want to watch TV in Lima or Netflix, Hulu, Disney+, or Amazon from the US, you are going to have to use a reliable VPN.
 Hulu, for example is completely blocked without a high quality VPN.
 Netflix and Amazon will allow you to access a country specific version of their service.
-The reasons for this are many, but first and foremost is that their licensing agreements are limits to specific markets.
+The reasons for this are many, but first and foremost is their licensing agreements are limited to specific markets.
 Peru has quite a lot of current programming from the US.
 You do need to have a cable or satellite subscription.
 For live over the air broadcast stations, there is locast.org, a streaming service for US residents.
 It unfortunately also requires a VPN.